wandb/tiny-ml/README.md

 pip install tensorflow-metal
 ```

-you'll also need tfio which can be install with the following:
+Depending on your use case you might also need tfio which can be install with the following:

 ```
  git clone https://github.com/tensorflow/io.git